Concepts

 Asynchronous Replication

-This solution provides a RPO of 15 minutes and an RTO under 4 hours.
-It enables much faster recovery than implementing a backup restoration process.
+This product enables achieving an RPO of 15min and an RTO of less than 4H.
+It allows for much faster recovery than implementing a backup restoration.

 The steps of a write operation are as follows:

-- Hypervisors at the remote site do not directly access the Global Mirror LUN: a service request is required.
+- Hypervisors at the remote site do not directly access the Global Mirror LUN: A service request is required.

 | SLA | Description |